xwmx/nb/README.md

 [[sample:Example File.md]]
 ```

-The text for the link can be specified by adding a pipe character
+The text for a link can be specified after a pipe `|` character:
-followed by the text:

 ```bash
 # render link to item 123 in the "example" notebook as [[Example link text.]]